getsentry/sentry-docs/src/wizard/javascript/remix.md

 });
 ```

-Finally, wrap your Remix root with `withSentry` to catch React component errors and to get parameterized router transactions.
+Lastly, wrap your Remix root with `withSentry` to catch React component errors and to get parameterized router transactions:

 ```javascript
 import {